Houdini 20.5 Nodes Copernicus nodes

 On this page

-This operation generates a noise pattern using a fractal approach.
+This node generates a noise pattern using a fractal approach.
 The same underlying noise is sampled at increasing frequencies and mixed together.
+Unlike the Fractal Noise COP, the source location is the pixel’s world coordinates instead of its image coordinates.

 Parameters